chrisWolter/gopro_rename/README.md

 node app.js
 ```

 and just hit enter.
 Then you have to Select your Gopro Model and enter your file Path where your Gopro Files are located.
+Then the Programm will show you a List with all Files that will be renamed and what the new filename will be.
+If you want to rename those files you can choose if these files should be copied and renaimed in a subfolder so the original files wouldnt be touched.
+If you choose not to copy and rename the files in the main folder will be renamed.

 ## Support